Bunkai9448/NHL-07_public/Textures-Editing/Readme.md

 ## Dumping textures and editing your config.ini
 Guide by Tricolore

+(You must allow the creation of textures/ini folder for the game.
+You can then save the textures for modification)

 To work with the textures for the mod, first you need to extract them:
 `PSP settings > tools> developer tools > save new textures` It will make a new folder with the dumped textures